Default schema¶

 will give us a no-frills object that allows us to perform intuitive validation without

-having to step through items
+having to step through items lists, for example.

 Another convenience offered by this parameter is dealing with camel- vs. snake-casing.

-If your Graphene schema has auto_camel_case=True
+If your Graphene schema has auto_camel_case=True (which is the default), then

 you may find it unexpected that the input is provided to us in a snake-cased format.

-Indeed, in the above example, you’ll see that we’re passing establishedYear
+Indeed, in the above example, you’ll see that we’re passing establishedYear in the

-GraphQL mutation, but the validator receives established_year
+GraphQL mutation, but the validator receives established_year.
+Consequently, our

-list contains snake-cased keys as well.
+validationErrors list contains snake-cased keys as well.

-To get around this, we can pass camel_case_keys=True
+To get around this, we can pass camel_case_keys=True to the to_value method

 which will change the object keys to camel-case, bringing consistency to our validation